5 Centimeters per Second

 5 Centimeters per Second (秒速5センチメートル, Byōsoku Go Senchimētoru) is a 2007 Japanese animated coming-of-age romantic drama film written and directed by Makoto Shinkai.
 The film consists of three segments in triptych style, each following a period in the life of the protagonist Takaki Tōno and his relationships with the girls around him.
 It theatrically premiered in Japan on 3 March 2007.

 The film was awarded Best Animated Feature Film at the 2007 Asia Pacific Screen Awards.
 It received a novelization in November 2007 and a manga adaptation illustrated by Seike Yukiko in 2010.

 Plot

 The story is set in Japan, beginning in the early 1990s up until the present day (2008), (Note: As shown on Takaki's whiteboard (48:50), Risa's message (52:44) and the magazine (55:30)) with each act centered on a boy named Takaki Tōno.

 Episode 1: Cherry Blossom

-In 1991, Takaki Tōno quickly befriends Akari Shinohara after she transfers to his elementary school in Tokyo, into which he also transferred just a year before.
-They grow very close to each other due to similar interests in reading books and attitudes such as both preferring to stay inside during recess due to their seasonal allergies.
-Takaki and Akari begin to refer to each other using their given names without honorifics, which is an indicator of close friendship and intimacy in Japanese culture.
+In 1991, Takaki Tōno quickly befriends Akari Shinohara after she transfers to his elementary school in Tokyo.
+They grow close due to shared interests, such as preferring to stay inside during recess due to their seasonal allergies.
+Takaki and Akari refer to each other using their given names without honorifics, which is an indicator of close friendship and intimacy in Japanese culture.